Nef10/SwiftScraper/README.md

 - `PageChangeStep` - Calls a JavaScript function which is expected to navigate to a different page.
 Optionally executes a JavaScript assertion function to see that the new page loaded correctly
 - `ScriptStep` - Runs a JavaScript function and returns the return value
 - `AsyncScriptStep` - Runs an asynchronous JavaScript function and returns the return value
-- `ProcessStep` - Runs swift code, which allows you do execute actions outside the scraper or modify the control flow
+- `ProcessStep` - Runs swift code, which allows you to execute actions outside the scraper or modify the control flow
+- `AsyncProcessStep` - Runs swift code, which allows you to execute asynchronous actions outside the scraper or modify the control flow
 - `WaitStep` - Waits a fixed number of seconds
 - `WaitForConditionStep` - Repeatedly calls a JavaScript function till it returns true (or times out)